5cover/psdc/docs/Scratch.md

 ## add a new kind of evaluated type abstract value

 EvaluatedType.InvalidValue - to use instead of GarbageValue when the expression or initializer is semantically invalid and won't work in the target langage.

-## \[in]complete types are unnecessary

-there's no need; a `char const*` can represent an unlengthed string without problems.

-get rid of type.complete and aliasreferencenode

-## composite Message

-so we don't have to .Yield() everywhere